• Improve this Doc

 filter-timeout

-Timeout in seconds after which the filtering rule is removed.
-This timeout is started only when the filtering traffic is under the threshold.
+The timeout in seconds after which the filtering rule is removed.
+This timeout starts only when the filtering traffic drops below the threshold.

 Syntax